BastiaanJansen/toast-swift/README.md

 toast.show()
 ```

-The `show` method accepts several parameters. `haptic` of type `UINotificationFeedbackGenerator.FeedbackType` to use haptics and `after` of type `TimeInterval` to show the toast after a certain amount of time:
+The `show` method accepts several optional parameters. `haptic` of type `UINotificationFeedbackGenerator.FeedbackType` to use haptics and `after` of type `TimeInterval` to show the toast after a certain amount of time:
 ```swift
 toast.show(haptic: .success, after: 1)
 ```